 Day 5: Let loose at Universal Studios Japan

 Alongside Tokyo Disneyland, Universal Studios Japan (USJ) is another highly visited amusement park.
-Comprised of nine different zones from Hollywood — from the Minion Park to the popular Wizarding World of Harry Potter — there is always an exciting lineup of attractions here.
-In December, the Christmas decorations and seasonal parades will also take place, so do keep a lookout for them.
+There is always an exciting lineup of attractions here, composed of nine different zones from Hollywood — from the Minion Park to the popular Wizarding World of Harry Potter.
+In December, the Christmas decorations and seasonal parades will also take place, so keep an eye out for them.

 Besides cute food and drinks made in the image of your favourite characters in the amusement park, you can also look forward to bringing home USJ merchandise as souvenirs.
 Purchase your 1-day USJ passport in advance and brace yourselves for a day of adventure!